bo0mburst/my-variable/README.md

 - .isEqual(variable, other) : Checks if 2 variables are equal
 - .isMatch(obj, other) : Checks if obj has equivalent properties of other (object)
 - .hasMatch(array, other) : Checks if atleast one of the array of objects has an equivalent properties of other (object)

+## Notes

+- 2 arrays are equal if both has the same elements with the same values and type in the same order
+- 2 objects are equal if both has the same property with the same values and type in any order
+- isEqual, isEqualArray, isEqualObject, isMatch and hasMatch can check nested elements but return false if an element has a type function or file.
+It is only applicable Objects, Arrays, Dates and primitive types.